Accenture Coding Test Syllabus

 }

-3. In a small village, there are treasure chests scattered around.
-Each chest has a certain number of coins, and some chests have been cursed, causing them to give negative coins.
-Your task is to find the maximum sum of coins you can collect from a consecutive series of chests.
+10. In a village, there are treasure chests at different locations.
+Each chest has some number of coins, and some treasure chests are cursed.
+Cursed chests give negative coins, in contrast to ordinary ones.
+The goal is to figure out the most profit you can make by taking a consecutive series of treasure chests.

 Input Format